ranon-rat/moonmake/README.md

 [English](docs/en/README.md) | [Español](docs/es/README.md)

 Moonmake is a lightweight, Python-based build system for C++ projects.
 It provides a simple and intuitive way to manage dependencies, compile code, and handle project builds across different platforms.
+Inspired by makefile, made for my own purposes

 ## Features ✨